IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 There are times when the AuditEvent log are used by Audit Consumer actors are known to not have access to some lookup services.
 In these cases, it is better to record the details into the AuditEvent.
 For example, where in a Cross-Community setting the details of the user may not be possible to lookup the security token details.

 With Comprehensive AuditEvent, the search results might be preserved in the AuditEvent.
 This will create a very large AuditEvent with replicated data.
-So, care should be taken to select the kinds of auditable events where the results are recorded comprenensively, and these results should be purged regularly to limit the overall impact as the results data tend to be less useful as the AuditEvent ages.
+So, care should be taken to select the kinds of auditable events where the results are recorded comprehensively, and these results should be purged regularly to limit the overall impact as the results data tend to be less useful as the AuditEvent ages.

-In Cross-Community settings making full access to all of the needed directory and registry services may not be logictically possible.
-The counter argument is that when one party needs to perform AuditEvent log analysis and has suspiction based on that analysis, they could use out-of-band methods to request a lookup of an identifier.
-For example, when the AuditEvent log shows a strange behaviour by a user identifier, such as an unusually large number of search activities at strange times of day or searches against a VIP patient.
+In Cross-Community settings making full access to all of the needed directory and registry services may not be logistically possible.
+The counter argument is that when one party needs to perform AuditEvent log analysis and has suspicion based on that analysis, they could use out-of-band methods to request a lookup of an identifier.
+For example, when the AuditEvent log shows a strange behavior by a user identifier, such as an unusually large number of search activities at strange times of day or searches against a VIP patient.
 These out-of-band requests should be supported by the Cross-Community policy agreements.

 #### 1:52.4.1.4 Query Parameter Handling